Blind Audio Bandwidth Extension: A Diffusion-Based Zero-Shot Approach: Introduction

 This work explores an alternative approach, where blind bandwidth extension is achieved in a \emph{zero-shot} setting.
-The basis of this work is our audio restoration framework \cite{moliner2022solving}, which utilizes the generative priors of an unconditional diffusion model, trained without knowledge of the restoration tasks to which it will be applied during inference.
+We define a method as ``zero-shot'' if it is developed without prior training on specific restoration tasks that it will encounter during the inference process.
+This allows it to address tasks without adjusting its parameters specifically for the problem at hand.
+This is different from a ``problem-specific'' setting.
+The basis of this work is our audio restoration framework \cite{moliner2022solving}, which utilizes the generative priors of an unconditional diffusion model.
+Here, ``unconditional'' refers to the model's ability to generate audio without the necessity of any contextual information.
 However, such a framework is not directly applicable for blind inverse problems, as knowledge of the true degradation operator, in this case, the lowpass filter response, is required.
-Therefore, a new approach is needed which generalizes to lowpass filters having a different cutoff frequency and magnitude response shape.
+Therefore, a new approach is needed which generalizes to lowpass filters with varying cutoff frequencies and magnitude response shapes.

 This paper proposes a strategy where the parameters of a lowpass filter are jointly optimized during the iterative audio generation process in a coarse-to-fine manner.
 The optimization problem is solved using a diffusion model.
 We show how the proposed blind audio bandwidth extension (BABE) method can be applied to restore historical music recordings in a robust way.
 In addition, the proposed method allows for a larger degree of interpretability than previous techniques, as the degradation operator is explicitly estimated and the best guess for a lowpass cutoff frequency is obtained as output.
 The BABE method is compared with previous bandwidth extension methods in terms of objective and subjective quality measures.
 The listening test results verify the advantages of BABE, especially in enhancing the sound quality of real historical music recordings.